-Some people prefer to turn off images altogether.
+Some people prefer to have images disabled altogether.
 To make sure the email is accessible to these users, ensure all images have alt text, and balance visual content with engaging copy.

 This will also help recipients find the message later if they search their inbox for keywords in that email.

 3) Keep it light

 Don't use an excessive image size, as this will impact the email's load time, especially on mobile devices.
 Email campaigns that fails to load may result in a lost sale, and is likely to reduce a shopper's overall satisfaction with your brand.